rektide/proposal-smart-pipelines/readme.md

 # Smart pipelines
-ECMAScript Stage-0 Proposal.
-Living Document.
-J. S. Choi, 2018-02.
+ECMAScript Stage-(-1) Anti-Proposal.
+Living Document. rektide, 2018-03.

 Don't do any of this.